EmanueleLM/BidWin/README.md

 # BidWin
-It consists of inverse auction system: an inverse auction system works like a regular auction.
+Inverse auction system: an inverse auction system works like a regular auction.
 The difference is that in an inverse auction a user has to propose the lowest unique bid to win the auction.